Yash-777/notebook/nodejs/node-express-application-setup.md

   [your app name]:server Listening on port 3000 +0ms
 ```

-Finally, there is an even better way to run our server during our development cycles, and that is to `nodemon`, one of the Node modules we installed early on.
-When coupled with `DEBUG`, our server gives becomes pleasantly verbose during the starting up phase.
+Finally, there is an even better way to run our server during our development cycles, and that is to use `nodemon`, one of the Node modules we installed early on.
+When coupled with `DEBUG`, our server becomes pleasantly verbose during the starting up phase.

 ```
 $ DEBUG=[your app name]:* nodemon